 How you perceive the Universe right now is not how you are going to perceive it as your life continues to grow, change, and expand.
 Do not be surprised to find yourself walking away from Wicca one day.
 Likewise, do not be surprised if you do walk away that you won't find yourself thrown right back into the mix of Wiccan things.

-True faith and spirituality comes with cycles, spiritual two by fours, wake-up calls, hard times that only feel impossible, and subtle and large changes that take years to manifest.
+True faith and spirituality comes with cycles, spiritual two-by-fours, wake-up calls, hard times that only feel are impossible, and subtle and large changes that take years to manifest.
 This is true for you.
 This is true for everyone.
 It is the nature of life.

 For more tips and suggestions, see Wicca Beginner Tips.